cagix/cs6120/content/blog/2022-05-10-compcert/index.md

 The CompCert compiler is composed of 14 passes that go through eight intermediate languages.
 The source language of CompCert is Clight, a large subset of the C programming language.
 Although Clight omits several C features such as extended-precision arithmetic and goto statements, it turns out to be sufficient for writing critical embedded software.
 At the time when this paper was written, the target language of CompCert was the PowerPC assembly language.
 This translation from Clight to PowerPC was formally verified.
-However, some parts of the compiler were not verified yet including parsing, assembling, and linking.
-CompCert's intermediate languages are described below in more detail.
+However, some parts of the compiler, including parsing, assembling, and linking, were not verified.
+CompCert's intermediate languages are described in more detail below.

 * **C#minor** is a typeless variant of Clight.
 To go from Clight to C#minor, normal arithmetic operators are replaced by distinct arithmetic operators for integers, pointers, and floats.
 C loops are replaced by infinite loops (blocks and multi-level exits from enclosing blocks are added).
 * **Cminor** is very similar to C#minor but omits the & operator, meaning addresses cannot be taken.
 * **CminorSel** is the target language of the instruction selection pass which involves a bottom-up rewriting of Cminor expressions.
-* **RTL** is a register transfer language which is an IR that is very close to assembly and represents data-flow at the register-transfer level.
+* **RTL** is a register transfer language: an IR that is very close to assembly and represents data-flow at the register-transfer level.
 Control is represented as a control-flow graph (CFG), and instructions operate over pseudo-registers.
 Optimizations based on dataflow analyses can be implemented at this stage.
 Some optimizations that have been implemented and integrated include constant propagation and common subexpression elimination.
 * **LTL** is similar to RTL except pseudo-registers are replaced by hardware registers or abstract stack locations after register allocation is performed.
 * **LTLin** is the result of CFG linearization which produces a list of instructions with labels and branches.
 * **Linear** is the next IR after LTLin.
 Spill and reload instructions are placed around instructions that reference pseudo-registers allocated to stack locations.
 Move instructions are inserted to enforce calling conventions.